 06 of 10

 This popular type of desk, also known as a drop-front, originated in Spain in the 16th century as the vargueño.
-Since then it's been incorporated into many different desk styles, including the Butler's desk (see link above).
+Since then it's been incorporated into many different desk styles, including the Butler's desk (see entry above).

 07 of 10